dxatscale/sfpowerscripts/docs/_docs/Tasks/Testing Tasks/Analyse apex code using PMD.md

 **![](/images/Analyze apex classes using pmd .png){: width="929" height="587"}**

 This task attaches the code analysis result into the build artifacts and also provides a timeline update in the build summary page.
-Please note this enahancement only works with ‘Classic’ pipelines only
+Please note this enhancement only works with ‘Classic’ pipelines only

 ![](/images/Build Analysis Summary.PNG){: width="1509" height="667"}

 This task when used in a build pipeline features a report window that gets displayed along with the logs.
-Please note there&nbsp; (This feature is currently blocked pending a bugfix from Microsoft)
+(This feature is currently blocked pending a bugfix from Microsoft)

 **![](/images/PMDDashbboard.png){: width="929" height="587"}**